tohuw/qalal/README.rst

 PAGE_SHOW_MODDATE
     Set to false to hide the modified date on pages.

+LINKS_TITLE
+    Provide an optional title to the Links/Blogroll section.

+SOCIAL_TITLE
+    Provide an optional title to the Social links section.

+FEED_TITLE
+    Provide a title for the Atom and RSS feeds.
+Currently, they share titles; I would expect anyone to only want one or the other feed on their site.

 TWITTER_USERNAME [2]_
-    Populate with your username on Twitter (no "@") to set for sharing links and Twitter feeds.
+    Populate with your username on Twitter (no "@") to set for sharing links.

 CREDITS_SHOW
     Set to false to hide Pelican and theme credits.
 (It would be swell of you to leave attribution on, at least to Pelican.)